-Gantt charts are among the best project management tools, and since you can easily integrate them with the rest of the work tools, you can reap all the benefits Gantt charts offer in project planning.
+Gantt charts are among the best project management tools, and since you easily integrate them with the rest of the work tools, you reap all the benefits Gantt charts offer in project planning.

 The Critical Path on the Gantt Chart

 This helps you figure out whether your task is on a critical path or not.
 If it doesn't affect the project's duration, then your task is non-critical.
-If time or money prevents you from finishing non-critical paths, you can remove them from your project entirely.
+If time or money prevents you from finishing non-critical paths, remove them from your project entirely.

 How To Make a Gantt Chart

 Nowadays, you've seen that many articles describe tips and tricks on how to create a Gantt chart.
 But are they any good?
 What do you actually need to create a Gantt chart?
-It's much easier than you would have thought.
+It's much easier than you thought.

 Gantt Chart in Microsoft Excel

 We suggest using free templates if you aren't skilled with Excel or tech-savvy and don't know what to do.
 Since Excel doesn't provide a predefined Gantt chart, we suggest using free templates as they are pretty handy.
-Even if you decide to make your own Gantt chart, you can do it right by using a bar graph functionality and a bit of formatting.
+Even if you decide to make your own Gantt chart, do it right by using a bar graph functionality and a bit of formatting.